 Your legal obligations

-Business that have an environmental management plan in place reduce the possibility of being reported and are also seen as proactive when it comes to their environmental impact in the event that there was an issue reported.
+A business that has an environmental management plan in place reduces the possibility of being reported and is also seen as proactive when it comes to their environmental impact in the event that there was an issue reported.

 What is an environmental management plan